 - Give it an anti-inflammatory superfood boost with spices like turmeric or ginger.

-Step #1: Preheat the oven to 350 degrees F and grease a muffin tin with coconut oil.
+Step #1: Start by preheating the oven to 350°F and grease a muffin tin with oil.

 #4 Ditch The Bread and Use Leftover Sweet Potato to Upgrade Your Toast

 Got leftover sweet potatoes?
 Turn them into sweet potato toast!
 Skipping the bread transforms this recipe into a plant-based, gluten-free, and paleo-friendly option.
 Plus, it’s full of nutrients like Vitamin A and fiber!
 Whether you are team savory or team sweet, you’ll love this healthy breakfast made with leftovers.